oxycon/ProjectApollo/firmware/Prototype_v2/motorized_valve/Readme.md

 We demonstrate this using a BYJ48 stepper motor which can be driven straight from the USB bus.

-All components involved are extremely inexpensive.
+All components involved are very inexpensive (a few $).

 # Components
 - Arduino Uno or equivalent